-We still use differential pressure transmitters in the instrumentation world because they still work.
+We still use differential pressure transmitters for flow measurement because they still work.
 However, we have a lot of new tech out there that provides better accuracy and easy installation.
 These meters may one day go the way of the dodo.

 Will you miss them as much as I will?
 Let us know in the comments!